JakobDev/minecraft-launcher-lib/doc/tutorial/more_launch_options.rst

 minecraft-launcher-lib allows to overwrite this.
 This can be useful, if you want to start a older version which needs a older Java and does not contain a runtime in the :code:`client.json`.

 There are 2 options to overwrite the Java Executable: :code:`executablePath` and :code:`defaultExecutablePath`.
 The difference is, that :code:`executablePath` is always used. :code:`defaultExecutablePath` is only used, when the :code:`client.json` has set no Java Runtime.
-If the client.json contains a Runtime, the Runtime will be prefered over the defaultExecutablePath.
+If the client.json contains a Runtime, the Runtime will be preferred over the defaultExecutablePath.

 .. code:: python